Yet Another Zero Knowledge Benchmark Report

 Here, the parameter of sha2 task here is the byte length of input strings/bytes.
 The larger the parameter may still mean the larger the circuit scale.

-1. For proving time, sp1 wins in this task. halo2 is 2x slower, and risc0 is 20x slower in the worst case.
+For proving time, sp1 wins in this task. halo2 is 2x slower, and risc0 is 20x slower in the worst case.
 For verifying time, risc0 still wins, but not too much in large parameter case.

-2. In halo2 side, I can not find a suitable implementation in halo2-lib, so I tweak the source from halo2-ce to allow dynamic input length.
+In halo2 side, I can not find a suitable implementation in halo2-lib, so I tweak the source from halo2-ce to allow dynamic input length.

-On the surface, halo2 is only 2 times slower than sp1, but in fact, halo2's ParamsIPA::new is 2 orders of magnitude slower than its proving and verifying, but this call is not included in the performance results, which is a bit ridiculous.
+is 2 orders of magnitude slower than its proving and verifying, but this call is not included in the performance results, which is a bit ridiculous.
 In short, if both pk and vk are generated dynamically, halo2 (or say halo2-ce) is the slowest and basically doesn't work on strings which length is around 100kB or more.
-(I will continue to pay attention to this issue.)
+(I will continue to pay attention to this issue.)sp1 has best proving run time, smooth transition curve and great balance between proving and verifying.
+When the length of input strings becomes long, the proving time of risc0 is orders of magnitude slower.

 Conclusion